Managing modern slavery risks in our investments

 What do we mean by 'modern slavery’?

-How do we approach modern slavery in our investments?
+Approach to modern slavery in our investments

 Managing risks in our supply chains